rzhou-space/ffrec_alignment_hypothesis_masterthesis/Asym_1D/README.txt

 1. AsymNetworks.py

 Contains four constructions for asymmetric recurrent interaction metrices.
-Generate eigenvalue distributions for Figure 2.3 and Figure 3.14.
+Generate eigenvalue distributions for Figure 2.3 and Figure 3.14 in the thesis.

 2. AsymOperations.py